AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 ## Prerequisites

-You must be a team owner in Microsoft Teams to install [!DNL Workfront] for Microsoft Teams.
+You must be a team owner in [!DNL Microsoft Teams] to install [!DNL Workfront] for [!DNL Microsoft Teams].

-## Install [!DNL Workfront] for Microsoft Teams {#install-workfront-for-microsoft-teams}
+## Install [!DNL Workfront for Microsoft Teams]

-As a team owner in [!DNL Microsoft Teams], you can install the [!DNL Workfront for Microsoft Teams] app for each of your teams either from the Microsoft Store or from a file provided by [!DNL Workfront].
+As a team owner in [!DNL Microsoft Teams], you can install the [!DNL Workfront for Microsoft Teams] app for each of your teams either from the [!DNL Microsoft] Store or from a file provided by [!DNL Workfront].

-* [Install [!DNL Workfront] for Microsoft Teams from the Microsoft Store](#install-workfront-for-microsoft-teams-from-the-microsoft-store)
+* [Install [!DNL Workfront for Microsoft Teams] from the Microsoft Store](#install-dnl-workfront-for-microsoft-teams-from-the-dnl-microsoft-store)
-* [Install [!DNL Workfront] for Microsoft Team from a private file](#install-workfront-for-microsoft-team-from-a-private-file)
+* [Install [!DNL Workfront for Microsoft Teams] from a private file](#install-dnl-workfront-for-microsoft-teams-from-a-private-file)

-### Install [!DNL Workfront] for Microsoft Teams from the Microsoft Store  {#install-workfront-for-microsoft-teams-from-the-microsoft-store}
+### Install [!DNL Workfront for Microsoft Teams] from the [!DNL Microsoft] Store

 1. Log in to [!DNL Microsoft Teams] as a team owner.
 1. Select the team for whom you want to install the [!DNL Workfront for Microsoft Teams] app.&nbsp;